-- The Kaiserreich: Legacy of the Weltkrieg mod to Hearts of Iron 2 does this a lot (because it's trying to avoid using the OTL historical figures) Stalin is head of the Georgian Mafia in Chicago, Mussolini is minister of transportation in the Socialist Republic of Italy, Hitler is dead and his wartime letters home (along with those of many other soldiers') has been published under the title Mein Kampf by Ernst Röhm, who for some reason wears a Charlie Chaplin-style mustache, Mosley is a leader of a radical left faction in Syndicalist Britain, which includes Eric Blair and a gay C. S. Lewis.
+- The Kaiserreich: Legacy of the Weltkrieg mod to Hearts of Iron 2 does this a lot (because it's trying to avoid using the OTL historical figures): Josef Stalin is the minister of security for Georgia; Benito Mussolini is minister of transportation in the Socialist Republic of Italy; Adolf Hitler is dead and his wartime letters home (along with those of many other soldiers') has been published under the title Mein Kampf by Ernst Röhm, who for some reason wears a Charlie Chaplin-style mustache; Oswald Mosley is a leader of a radical left faction in Syndicalist Britain, which includes Eric Blair and a gay C. S. Lewis.

 - Mussolini can subvert this trope - it is quite possible for him to end up as the self-described totalitarian leader of an Italian state.
 It just happens to be a far-left ('National Syndicalism') state rather than a far-right (Fascism) one.